Round-tripping (finance)

-In international scenarios, round-tripping is a method of structuring to evade taxes and to launder money.
+In international scenarios, round-tripping is a method of structuring to evade taxes and/or to launder money.

-Other companies making unconventional round-tripping deals include AOL with Sun Microsystems and Global Crossing with Qwest Communications.
-It is alleged that when some telecommunications companies swapped capacity, they booked the value of the incoming capacity as revenue and the value of the outgoing capacity as an investment.
-These transactions had the effect of inflating profits.
-The SEC ruled that booking revenues from swaps in telecommunications capacity was improper.

-Many such companies have used round-tripping to distort the market by establishing false revenue benchmarks, aiming to meet or beat the numbers put out by Wall Street stock analysts.
+Companies have used round-tripping to distort the market by establishing false revenue benchmarks, aiming to meet or beat the numbers put out by Wall Street stock analysts.
 As a result of abusive round trips, barter between publicly held companies has become discredited among professional investors.